ACM-JUIT/TechMania-Web/README.md

 - Learn the basics of HTML, CSS, React.
 - Create a boilerplate for a basic website to reuse in future
 - Learn how to handle api's and state management

+## Conclusion:

+- The project was completed as a part of OSO under ACM JUIT